Evaluating Character Understanding of Large Language Models via Character Profiling from Fictional Works: Dataset

 We select 126 books to construct our dataset.
+For each book, we collect the book's epub format and transform it into TXT format, and then process the texts into chunks of content with the required chunk size.
 All 126 books are fictional novels with an average token count of 134412.
 Among these books, 47 books are less than 120k tokens in length, and the average token count of these books is 101885.

-In an effort to minimize the potential for data leakage, we exclusively restrict our book selection to those published within the years 2022 and 2023.
+To minimize the potential for data leakage, we exclusively restrict our book selection to those published within the years 2022 and 2023.
 Additionally, we ensure that the selected books are either not sequels or, if they are sequels, can be regarded as independent works.
 Our selection focuses on works of fiction, specifically excluding biographical novels and other works based on real historical figures.

 For the evaluation of our work, we obtain permission from the developer of the \method website to use the summaries and character analyses of these books written by experts.
-All book summaries and character analyses are intended for academic research, and to protect the copyright of the website developers, we will not release the original summaries.
+All book summaries and character analyses are used for academic research purposes.
+We release only the reorganized profiles, not the original summaries to protect the developers' copyrights.